Nine dead in air raid on area inhabited by Yemeni ex-leader's relatives

 Residents said the warplanes had targeted vacant houses in Bait Me'yad, a district near the heart of Sanaa that is home to a number of relatives of Saleh, whose loyalists are allied with Houthi forces, the dominant armed faction in the conflict.

-Mohammed Yahya, an eyewitness, said two missiles struck two Saleh relatives' houses while the third crashed in the middle of the neighbourhood, causing several casualties.
-Another witness said three explosions shook the neighbourhood.
+Mohammed Yahya, an eyewitness, said two missiles struck two Saleh relatives' houses while the third crashed in the middle of the neighborhood, causing several casualties.
+Another witness said three explosions shook the neighborhood.

 "We felt as if the house was going to collapse over our heads," said the man, identified as Ali Ahmed.
 "We ran, with the children, and hid under the stairwell.
 It was terrifying."